 The quiet advantage — speed on the small stuff

 The thing that's hard to put in a comparison table is how much friction a service removes in the first fortnight.
-The tow that gets organised in the first hour.
-The replacement car that arrives the next morning.
-The physio that gets pre-approved by the insurer in week two instead of week six.
+The claim lodged the same day you call.
+The physio pre-approved by the insurer in week two instead of week six.
 The GP appointment booked for the following day.
+The insurer dispute escalated before it becomes a three-month block.

 None of those are big enough on their own to justify calling a service.
 Stacked together across the first two weeks, they're the difference between a chaotic month and a manageable one.